 - a community climate action plan connecting climate action with community needs and opportunities

 Cool Communities are able to promote climate solutions that make sense for their community - matching climate action with social benefit.
-Solutions like:

 Progress to Date